D4rkMindz/box/README.md

 $ composer install
 ```

+After that generate following secret keys `data/config/private.pem`, `data/config/public.pub` and a `data/config/update.key` file with  `de2e9bb4-1210-4db5-ab01-b2b808318721` as content.

 #### Using "binaries"

-Download the [latest version](https://github.com/d4rkmindz/venovum/releases/latest) zip and extract it into the servers
+Download the [latest version](https://github.com/d4rkmindz/Box/releases/latest) zip and extract it into the servers
 exposed folder.
 Dont forget to install the dependencies with composer